Shingo River: Course

-The river originates in the Chhota Deosai plains in the Astore District north of Minimarg, then flows east.
+The river originates in Pakistan's Chhota Deosai plains in the Astore District north of Minimarg, then flows east.
 The Shigar or Shiggar River, which originates in the Bara Deosai Plateau to the north, also flows east and joins the Shingo River before it enters the Indian-administered Kargil district near Dalunang.
-In the Kargil district, at the Kaksar village, Shingo is joined by the Dras River, which originates near Zojila Pass and flows northeast.
+In the Kargil district, at the Kaksar village, the Shingo is joined by the Dras River, which originates near Zojila Pass and flows northeast.
 The flow of Shingo is then doubled.
 The combined river, which is either called Dras or Shingo, flows east till the hamlet of Kharul, 7 km north of Kargil, where it makes a 90-degree bend to flow north-northeast.

 Also at Kharul, the Suru River joins the Dras/Shingo river and the latter in effect flows through the channel of the Suru River as it turns north.
-The combined river flows through the Kharmang District of Baltistan, passing by the substantial village of Olding on the left, before joining the Indus River a little above Marol..
+The combined river flows through the Kharmang District of Baltistan, passing by the substantial village of Olding on the left, before joining the Indus River a little above Marol.

 The Shingo river is clearer than other rivers in Ladakh because it is formed from melting ice.
 It flows through Chanigund.